-This dialog will assist patients in separating potentially useful home remedies from scams and wastes of money.
+This dialog will assist patients in separating potentially useful sciatica home remedy options from scams and wastes of money.

 OTC drugs are the most common and popular choice.
 These are less damaging than prescription medications, but are not completely innocent by any stretch of the imagination.